Oneo64/The-Mirk-of-Agmundr/Characters/Agmundr.md

 Unless disturbed, Agmundr would sit inside its burial mound with absolute stillness.
 If someone touched anything inside, it would awaken and rise from its burial spot.

 ### Physicality
 Agmundr was particularly skilled with the longseax and was at least twice as strong as a normal living man.
 It was very durable, being able to withstand Rúna's spear when she struck its neck.
+Despite its age, it could still move and fight like a living warrior.

 ### Draugric powers
 Agmundr could possess creatures, although killing the vessel wouldn't harm the draugr.
 It could turn itself into a billow of mist, belch harmful black smoke out of its mouth, and enter dreams.
 When it suffered physical damage, it could regenerate itself and fix those wounds.